glasnt/blog/_posts/2017-05-24-pycon-us-2017-sprints-thoughts.md

 ---

 Also, all the talks have already [been published online](https://www.youtube.com/c/pycon2017).
 There are also lists of recommended talks appearing, including one from Lacey, [specifically for brushing up skills](https://www.laceyhenschel.com/blog/2017/5/24/pycon-2017-talks-to-brush-up-on-skills)

+0 - OMG the orange type of "Veggie Straws - Zesty Ranch" taste of Burgermen <3